ModulePal/modulepal/backend/README.md

   1. Commit your changes to git: `git init` -> `git add .` -> `git commit -m "Ready to deploy"`.
   1. Upload the app on Heroku.
 If you do not have an existing Heroku app then run `heroku create`, otherwise run `heroku git:remote -a <app>` where `<app>` is your app's ID.
   1. Deploy the app on Heroku.
 Run `git push heroku master`.
+  2. The backend will take some time to start up.
-  1. If this is your first time running the backend, populate your Firebase Realtime Database with the necessary data from the Tabula API (modules, departments, etc.) under the `staticDatabase` node by making a POST request to the `/admin/database/importRealData` endpoint (by using e.g. Postman).
+  3. If this is your first time running the backend, populate your Firebase Realtime Database with the necessary data from the Tabula API (modules, departments, etc.) under the `staticDatabase` node by making a POST request to the `/admin/database/importRealData` endpoint (by using e.g. Postman).
-  1. Since Heroku free Dynos automatically shutdown after no web requests for 30 minutes, we recommend you add your Heroku app to http://kaffeine.herokuapp.com/ to keep it alive by pinging it every 30 minutes.
+  4. Since Heroku free Dynos automatically shutdown after no web requests for 30 minutes, we recommend you add your Heroku app to http://kaffeine.herokuapp.com/ to keep it alive by pinging it every 30 minutes.
-  1. :rocket:
+  5. :rocket:

   ## Environment variables